Key introduction: The analog ground and single-point grounding of digital ground.

 Inductors are storage elements, and magnetic beads are energy conversion (consumption) parts.
 Inductors are mostly used for power supply filter circuits; their emphasis is placed on the suppression of conductive interference.
 Magnetic beads are mostly used for signal circuits, mainly for EMI.

 Magnetic beads are good at absorbing ultra-high frequency(UHF) signals, like some RF circuits, PLLs, oscillation circuits, the circuits containing UHF memorizers (DDR, SDRAM, RAMBUS).
 These circuits need to add magnetic beads in the power input part.
-An inductor is a kind of storage elements which is used in LC oscillation circuits, low and medium frequency filter circuits.
+An inductor is a kind of storage element that is used in LC oscillation circuits, low and medium frequency filter circuits.
 Its application frequency range rarely exceeds 50MHZ.In terms of circuit function, magnetic beads and inductors have the same principle with different frequency characteristics.